semgrep/semgrep-docs/docs/semgrep-ci.md

 To configure Semgrep CI in GitLab, set configuration options under the block for the Semgrep CI job in your `.gitlab-ci.yml` file.

-## Selecting rules
+## Selecting rules and rulesets

-The `--config` flag lets you choose what rules and patterns Semgrep should scan for.
-You can include any number of `--config`s and specify rules in any of the following ways:

-- **ruleset ID**: `config: p/r2c`
-  referring to a ruleset found on [semgrep.dev's rulesets page](https://semgrep.dev/explore)
-- **snippet ID**: `config: s/xYz` or `config: s/john:named-rule`
-  referring to a rule published from the [semgrep.dev playground](https://semgrep.dev/editor)
-- **registry ID**: `config: r/python.flask`
-  referring to a subset of the [Semgrep Registry](https://semgrep.dev/r)

-If `config` is unset,
+Semgrep CI lets you scan code with rules and rulesets published through the Semgrep Registry, individual users’ saved rules (snippets), or a combination of both.
+Each has an associated configuration indicator, for example:

+- Rulesets use indicators like `p/security-audit` ([a popular auditing ruleset](https://semgrep.dev/p/r2c-security-audit))
+- Individual rules use indicators like `r/javascript.lang.security.spawn-git-clone.spawn-git-clone` ([a rule to prevent remote `whoami` execution](https://semgrep.dev/r/javascript.lang.security.spawn-git-clone))
+- Users’ snippets saved from the [Semgrep Playground](https://semgrep.dev/editor) use indicators like `s/xYz` or `s/john:named-rule`

+Explore the Semgrep Registry’s [rules and rulesets here](https://semgrep.dev/explore).

+The format for specifying rules and rulesets depends on the CI environment.

-the default behavior is to look for rules in the `.semgrep.yml` file in your repo, or load all rules from the `.semgrep/` directory in your repo.
+By default, Semgrep CI will look for rules specified by configs in the `.semgrep.yml` file in your repository, or load all rules from the `.semgrep/` directory in your repository.

-If none of these provide a configuration,
-Semgrep CI will exit with a failing status code.
+If none of these provide a configuration, Semgrep CI will exit with a failing status code.

 ## Ignoring files & directories